Our Goals For Saskatchewan

 Care & Comfort

-We know cancer research is expensive but that pales in comparison to the cost of disease to the individual, their family and society.
-The Saskatchewan Cancer Agency’s researchers are at the forefront of the work being done to battle this deadly disease.
+We know cancer research is expensive.
+That pales in comparison to the cost of disease one a person, their family, and society.
+The Saskatchewan Cancer Agency’s researchers are at the forefront of battling cancer.
 Their innovative work includes:

 - Building the “Google Maps” of cancer cells